with Danielle Li and Kelly Shue

 with Sima Sajjadiani

-Shared bonus pools, in which a worker’s bonus depends both on a worker’s share of the pool (which serves as the incentive) and also on the size of the pool (which is largely outside of the worker’s control), are a common method for distributing bonus pay.
-Using variation in the size of the bonus pool generated by a manufacturing plant's gainsharing plan, which varies incentives for quality and worker engagement, we evaluate the conditions under which incentives distributed from bonus pools actually have incentive effects.
-Overall, results are cautionary: the evidence suggests gainsharing's benefits operate primarily through simultaneously-adopted process improvement practices rather than gainsharing's incentive effects, and incentives can backfire if they are too small or use plant-level performance metrics.
-We note that random variation in the size of bonus pools offers researchers a powerful, readily available, and underused tool for studying how workers respond to the strength of incentives.
+Shared bonus pools, in which a worker’s bonus depends both on a worker’s share of the pool (which serves as the incentive) and on the size of the pool (which is largely outside of the worker’s control), are a common method for distributing bonus pay.
+Using variation in the size of the bonus pool generated by a manufacturing plant’s gainsharing plan, which varies incentives for quality and worker engagement, we evaluate the conditions under which incentives distributed from bonus pools have incentive effects.
+Overall, results are cautionary: the evidence suggests gainsharing’s benefits operate outside of the incentive channel, and incentives can backfire if they are too small or too diluted by group performance metrics.
+Lastly, we illustrate how random variation in the size of bonus pools offers researchers a powerful, readily available, and underused tool for studying how workers respond to the availability and strength of incentives.

 with Ben Rissing